 It was an impetuous trip to Andamans which turned out to be reinvigorating for the soul.

-For reaching Portblair, we took a connecting Air-India flight from Delhi to Portblair via Vishakapatnam which lasted for 4 hours, but you should instead go for some private flight which would cost a little less.
+For reaching Portblair, we took a connecting Air-India flight from Delhi to Portblair via Vishakapatnam which lasted for 4 hours, but one should instead go for some private flight which would cost a little less.
 Reaching Portblair at midnoon, the very first impression after landing is that of hot and sunny day with a tinch of humidity but that holds your attention only till you hit the roads and your eyes gaze wide open cherishing the ocean black waters and surrounding beauty of the place.
 The coolest months of the city include January, February and March which is the best time to visit Port Blair witnessing an average temperature of 20 deg Celsius.

 We started our day off by visiting “Cellular Jail” which is known to many of us as “KALAPAANI ki SAZA“.